Deepthithaluri/DataArt/backend/Readme.md

-# QuizMaster Backend
+# ScoreMax Backend

 ## Description

-This is the backend of QuizMaster, a comprehensive Quiz Application built using Node.js, Express, MongoDB, and Mongoose.
+This is the backend of ScoreMax, a comprehensive Quiz Application built using Node.js, Express, MySQL.
 It includes functionalities for user authentication, quiz management, quiz progress tracking, email service, reset-password and automatic quiz submission.

 ## Features